Haidra-Org/horde-sdk/README.md

 # AI-Horde-Shared-Models

 With the power of pydantic, you can simplify interfacing with the [AI-Horde's suite of APIs](https://github.com/db0/AI-Horde).
-Whether you want to requests your own images, or roll your own worker software, this package may suit your needs for anything horde related.
+Whether you want to request your own images, or roll your own worker software, this package may suit your needs for anything horde related.

 ## AI-Horde
 `TODO`